-The full program tuition of \$2,799 includes:
+The full program tuition of \$2,900 includes:

 - Three college credits

 - Housing

 - Meal plan

 - Supplies

 - Excursions and weekend activities

 - Portfolio review

-- Professional documentation of work to use in college applications
+- Professional documentation of work to use in college applications - KCAI Scholarship - Students will receive an annual \$1,500 scholarship applicable towards KCAI tuition totaling in \$6,000.
+Scholarship dissemination is dependent on completion of Pre-College ArtLab and acceptance into the Kansas City Art Institute.

-- Living Center Grant

-- The Living Center Grant applies \$3,500 to one full year of housing for undergraduate students at KCAI.
-The maximum award is one grant per student and is dependent on admission to the college.
+Apply by February 1st to ensure scholarship consideration.
+Applications are accepted until the program is full.